 - 2.14 The MCMC has also considered whether SMS messaging falls within the same market as mobile telephony services or mobile broadband/data services.
 It is the MCMC's view that there is a separate market for SMS messaging. - 2.15 While there is likely to be a degree of supply side substitution, the MCMC believes that there is limited demand side substitution.
-End users acquire an SMS allowance as part of their mobile package, but the value of this allowance is not generally interchangeable with any other part of their mobile package. - 2.16 Furthermore, the MCMC considers that end users use messaging services for the particular purpose of communicating by way of text message and do not see it as a substitute for a voice call or for access to mobile broadband (and OTT providers as a consequence) .
+End users acquire an SMS allowance as part of their mobile package, but the value of this allowance is not generally interchangeable with any other part of their mobile package. - 2.16 Furthermore, the MCMC considers that end users use messaging services for the particular purpose of communicating by way of text message and do not see it as a substitute for a voice call or for access to mobile broadband (and OTT providers as a consequence).
 Hence, the MCMC believes that there is limited substitution between SMS messaging and mobile voice or mobile broadband/data services.

-- 2.17 Most OTT and other messaging services may be viewed as international services, largely because they can be accessed and used from anywhere that the user has an Internet connection. - Similarly, mobile messaging is not necessarily restricted by national 2.18 borders.
-For example, a domestic user in Malaysia may text a friend overseas and is free to continue texting even if they leave the country (i.e. via roaming services). - However, the MCMC ultimately views the geographic market for text 2.19 messaging as a national market.
-This is because for the majority of the time users will be based in Malaysia and would not "roam permanently" by choice.
-Furthermore, Malaysian mobile companies generally target their marketing and promotions at Malaysian residents or those using a local SIM (e.g. travellers).
+- 2.17 Most OTT and other messaging services may be viewed as international services, largely because they can be accessed and used from anywhere that the user has an Internet connection. - 2.18 Similarly, mobile messaging is not necessarily restricted by national borders.
+For example, a domestic user in Malaysia may text a friend

-&lt;sup>139 ACCC, Review of the declaration of the Domestic Mobile Terminating Access Service - Discussion paper (May 2013) at page 24.
+ACCC, Review of the declaration of the Domestic Mobile Terminating Access Service - Discussion paper (May 2013) at page 24.
 Market definition analysis